The Story

 Before You Start: Getting an AI API Key for Your App

-You already set up an Anthropic key for Claude Code — that’s what powers your coding assistant.
-But your trip planner app needs its own AI brain too — a service it can ask “plan me a trip to Tokyo” and get a smart answer back.
+Your trip planner app needs an AI brain — a service it can ask “plan me a trip to Tokyo” and get a smart answer back.

 We recommend Google Gemini for your app.
 It’s the cheapest option and has the most generous free tier.
 That said, everything in this course works with any AI provider.